Kal47/CommissionHub/README.md

 Artist page
 Open for comission posts
-In game chat and file transfer search for artists with tags and open commisions
+In game chat and file transfer earch for artists with tags and open commisions